-The Alabama Hills are a formation of rounded rocks and eroded hills set between the jagged peaks of the Sierra Nevada and the Owens Valley.
+Don't U.S. Department of the Interior Bureau of Land Management Alabama Hills Recreation and National Scenic Area Map & Guide The Alabama Hills are a formation of rounded rocks and eroded hills set between the jagged peaks of the Sierra Nevada and the Owens Valley.
 The hills consist of nearly 30,000 acres of public land located west of Lone Pine that are managed by the Bureau of Land Management.
 In March 2019, Congress designated 18,610 acres of the Alabama Hills as a National Scenic Area.
 Care for and Enjoy the Alabama Hills The indigenous people of this valley still reside in this place where their ancestors have lived for thousands of years.
 They ask that you respect and care for this land.
-Do not disturb or destroy anything that you may find. • Pack out all trash.
+Do not disturb or destroy anything that you may find. - Pack out all trash.
 There are no trash services.
-In the high desert environment, even natural items like orange peels take years to decompose. • Travel on existing roads and trails.
-Vegetation in this climate can take decades to recover when crushed by off road driving or parking. • Camp in campgrounds.
-Using campgrounds reduces the number of vehicles, so that the great views are not blocked. • Use the restroom in town or at nearby campgrounds.
-If that isn't an option, bury human waste in catholes 6 inches deep and 200 feet away from water, trails and camp.
-There are no restrooms in the hills. • Have a great time.
+In the high desert environment, even natural items like orange peels take years to decompose. - Travel on existing roads and trails.
+Vegetation in this climate can take decades to recover when crushed by off road driving or parking. - Camp in campgrounds.
+Using campgrounds reduces the number of vehicles, so that the great views are not blocked. - Use the restrooms in the hills (see map) or at nearby campgrounds.
+If that isn't an option, pack out solid waste and toilet paper. - Have a great time and take only pictures.
 The Alabama Hills are a great place to explore natural wonders and experience your public lands.

 Photographer capturing Mobius Arch by Jim Pickering, Cover photo of photographers by Bob Wick

 Tent site at Tuttle Creek Campground near sunset by Josh Hammari Day Use The Alabama Hills is a small Recreation and National Scenic Area best suited for day use.
 Here are just a few things you can do: • Tour film sites.
 Explore the locations of over 400 movies that have been filmed here. • Take pictures.
 The Alabama Hills scenery has been an inspiration for photographers for decades. • Have an adventure.
 Hike, fish, rock climb, explore natural arches, mountain bike, ride horses, view the wildflowers or find your own adventure.
 Overnight Use Tuttle Creek Campground, located within the National Scenic Area, offers more than 80 sites for affordable camping with spaces for tents, RVs, and trailers.
 The campground boasts views of Mt.
 Whitney, and has large campsites with plenty of space for longer vehicles.
 Drinking water and restrooms are available.
 Tuttle Creek runs through the campground, providing fishing and birding opportunities.
-Camping is also available at the Portagee Joe Campground just to the east of the Alabama Hills and the Lone Pine Campground on the Whitney Portal Road.
+Camping is also available at the Inyo County Portuguese Joe Campground just to the east of the Alabama Hills and the Forest Service Lone Pine Campground Lone Pine Campground on the Whitney Portal Road.
 Camping in campgrounds helps maintain the area's great scenery and recreational opportunities.
 City of Los Angeles Department of Water and Power lands in the area are open for day use only.